-Generates an HTML output for Bayesian results
+"""Generate an HTML report from a Bayesian results summary.

 Michel Bierlaire